AliAgaAbd/Crypto-Forex-Calculator/README.md

 ## ‼️requirements‼️
 - For the portable version you should download the microsoft .NET 8.0 from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and install it.
 - The other versions are self-contained and you don't want to install .NET 8.0 on your computer.
+- For extracting files you should download and install [WinRAR](https://soft98.ir/software/compress/21-winrar-full.html).
 <br>